sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-africa.md

 The obvious corner.

 **10. Sahara (6b+)**
-The arete in the back corner of the bay.
+The arête in the back corner of the bay.
 Firable and unpopular.

 ## Africa Upper